mulesoft-consulting/crc32-checksum-file-generator-java/README.md

 # crc32-checksum-file-generator-java
-This is a JAVA code which generates Linux CRC 32 checksum file using Jacksum jar.
+This is a JAVA code which generates Unix (Ubuntu) cksum algorithm CRC 32 checksum file using Jacksum jar.

 Below is rationale behind generating this file during the File Transfer type of integrations.